 Improve Your Home Radio Studio

-Noise can bounce of walls causing an echo affect, to solve this you can use foam tiles which are great way to absorb and ultimately soundproof your room.
+Noise can bounce off walls causing an echo effect, to solve this you can use foam tiles which are a great way to absorb and ultimately soundproof your room.

 Laying down either carpet or carpet tiles is a simple way to absorb sound and really lock in audio for far better quality recordings.
 A pack of standard carpet tiles go around for $20 / £15 and are super easy to lay down in your studio.